Structure Over Scale: Learning Visual Reasoning from Pedagogical Video

 \section{Conclusion}

-We demonstrated that pedagogically-structured educational videos provide effective training signals for vision-language model spatial reasoning.
-By fine-tuning Qwen2-VL and Qwen3-VL on just 5.3K QA pairs from DoraVQA using GRPO, we achieved state-of-the-art performance on CVBench (86.16\%) and consistent improvements across Video-MME and NExT-QA--outperforming models trained on orders of magnitude more data.
-These results validate that content structure can compensate for content scale.
-Future work should incorporate visual reward modeling to capture motion-based teaching signals during pause, and expand beyond a single show to a comprehensive Pedagogical Interactive Structure (PIS) dataset spanning diverse educational content (Blue's Clues, Khan Academy, PhET simulations) across multiple levels and reasoning domains.
+We demonstrated that the pedagogical structure of children's educational television provides an effective training signal for vision-language reasoning.
+By fine-tuning Qwen2-VL and Qwen3-VL on just 10K QA pairs from SoSVQA using GRPO, we achieved substantial and generalizable performance gain on various benchmarks, outperforming models trained on orders of magnitude more data.
+While our current training relies on only two pedagogical video sources, this work establishes a foundational step toward a comprehensive Pedagogical Interactive Structure (PIS) dataset spanning realistic structured sources (Khan Academy, PhET simulations, classroom recordings) across multiple levels and reasoning domains, all while integrating visual reward modeling to capture motion-based teaching signals during the pause, opening a new chapter for spatial reasoning in VLMs.